-We advise you to devote a separate paragraph to how the college can benefit from you being a part of it.
-What will the college community get if they accept you as a student?
+We advise you to devote a separate paragraph to how the college can benefit from your participation.
+For example, what will the college community get if they accept you as a student?

 - Academic community.
 Tell the reader about your academic projects.

 - Volunteering.
 Do you have plans to volunteer as a tutor or a college event manager?